Learning how to bathe baby isn’t too hard when you have a helping hand to guide you.

-Tear-Free Baby Shampoo- So far my favorite Baby Shampoo is the Burt’s Bees Tear Free Shampoo and Wash.
+Tear-Free Baby Shampoo- So far my favorite Baby Shampoo is the Burt’s Bees Tear Free Shampoo and Wash (Check it out on Amazon).
 I have not had any skin issues with this product and it smells great.

-Kneeling Pads- I like the Poppy Home Bath Kneeler and Elbow Rest Pad.
+Kneeling Pads- I like the Poppy Home Bath Kneeler and Elbow Rest Pad (Check it out on Amazon).
 The elbow rest pad goes on both sides of the bathroom tub side.
 One side you can put your supplies in and the other can hold the bath toys.

 Mold Free Bath Toys- Rubber Ducky you’re the one that makes bath time so disgusting.
 I’ve seen nasty videos where they cut your average rubber ducky in half and you see all the bacteria and mold growing.

 There are toys however that are resistant to mold and easy to clean.
 The main things you want to look for are BPA free and free from holes where water would get in and mold can grow.

 I found a few really cute and fun toys.

 - The Munchkin Arctic Polar Bear -Good for working on hand eye coordination- 4-1/2 Star Rating –Check it out on Amazon